Evesham Abbey: Conservation

 Evesham Abbey Trust, a charity and charitable incorporated organisation registered in 2016, aims to conserve, preserve and improve the abbey site and environs.
 Since May 2017, the trust owns the freehold of much of the site following its gifting by the Rudge family.
 The trust in 2019 obtained over £1m of funding from the National Lottery Heritage Fund, Historic England and other local and regional funders to begin the conservation and restoration of the abbey walls and the creation of a set of interpretive gardens.
+The work was completed in 2023.

 Commemoration

 One of the Great Western Railway Star class locomotives was named Evesham Abbey and numbered 4065.
 It was subsequently rebuilt as a Castle class locomotive, being renumbered as 5085 while retaining the name Evesham Abbey.